 Finding ice on your outdoor unit or water pooling around it is a major red flag.
 When dirty coils restrict heat transfer, it can cause the pressure and temperature within the system to drop, sometimes leading to your indoor evaporator coil freezing over.
 As that ice melts, the excess water can overwhelm the drain pan and cause leaks.
 A dirty condenser unit makes your AC work much harder, which wears it out faster and can lead to serious damage or a complete breakdown.
 Regular cleaning as part of a service maintenance program can prevent this from happening.

-The Real Cost of Skipping Coil Maintenance
+The Hidden Costs of Skipping Coil Cleaning

 Putting off AC maintenance might seem like a way to save a little time and money, but it often leads to much bigger problems down the road.
 When condenser coils are neglected, the consequences aren’t just about a little dust.
 You’ll feel the impact on your comfort, your budget, and the health of your entire HVAC system.
 Think of it as an investment: a little care now prevents major headaches later.
 The real cost of skipping coil cleaning shows up in three key ways.